advanderveer/ep/v2/README.md

 - [x] SHOULD be able to bind empty body to allow the implementation to handle it
 - [x] SHOULD also allow Read() method on input that doesn't return error
 - [x] SHOULD write a basic rest example to test and apply v2
-- [ ] SHOULD be able to use bind with a Read implementation that reads the body and don't error with no-decoders
+- [x] SHOULD be able to use bind with a Read implementation that reads the body and don't error with no-decoders
+- [ ] SHOULD come up with a metter name for the Empty() method, more like skip
 - [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method.
 Redirect hook checks for a method to determine the url to redirect to, and also asserts the status method on itself